-Geospatial Inquiry is a continual process which includes multiple phases and no beginning or end.
-Sometimes, a Geospatial Inquiry starts with a digital map that includes some points, lines and polygons, or layers.
-These layers correspond to locational information, data, facts and statistics that can be displayed in a geographic information system (GIS), like ArcGIS online.
+Geospatial Inquiry includes multiple phases, but it is a continual process and does not necessarily begin or end at any one point.
+Sometimes, a Geospatial Inquiry starts with a digital map that includes some points, lines and polygons, or "layers".
+These layers are tied to a great deal of data, facts and statistics.
+Because they are tied to locations on Earth, these data can be displayed in a geographic information system (GIS), like ArcGIS online.

-For example, consider an online map that displays data from the Center for Disease Control.
-Each layer on the map is represented by points, lines, polygons, and/or images which represent features such as individuals who display symptoms of a disease, healthcare facilities, and roads and waterways.
-Because the map is displayed in an online map viewer, one can zoom, pan, and click around the map to EXAMINE GEOSPATIAL DATA.
-Questions might then arise around why the features appear where they do.
-Upon further exploration of individual features on the map, it becomes apparent that each feature often has a lot more information associated with it than meets the eye.
+For example, perhaps we open a map that displays data from the Center for Disease Control.
+We see that each layer on the map is represented by points, lines, polygons, and/or images which represent features such as individuals who display symptoms of a disease, healthcare facilities, and roads and waterways.
+Because we are in an online environment, we can zoom, pan, and click around the map to EXAMINE GEOSPATIAL DATA.
+We begin to wonder why the features appear where they do.
+As we explore further and click on individual features on the map, we realize that each feature often has a lot more information associated with it than meets the eye.
 Some features have several attributes, or characteristics attached to them.
-For example, a point could represent a health clinic, but upon closer inspection, may also include data about the total number patients treated within a certain time period, their ages, their symptoms, diagnoses, treatments and mortality rates.
-These data are displayed by opening the attribute table that is associated with the feature.
-Knowing this, one can begin to ASK QUESTIONS and look for patterns and relationships in the data.
-For example, could there be a relationship between the occurrences of malaria and proximity to standing water?
-With a question in mind, one can begin to ANALYZE AND INTERPRET GEOSPATIAL DATA.
-The data can be filtered to only display malaria cases.
-Then the program can calculate how many instances of malaria occurred within a certain distance to a body of water.
-Armed with this information as evidence for a claim about this relationship, the data can be displayed for any intended audience, serving as evidence for claims.
-Stakeholders can provide feedback and ARGUMENTS can be REVISED as new evidence becomes available.
-At any given point along this geospatial inquiry, more QUESTIONS may arise, and additional GEOSPATIAL DATA may need to be ANALYZED AND INTERPRETED in order to make an informed decision or better understand whatever the new investigation.
+For example, a point could represent a health clinic, but upon closer inspection, may include data about the total number patients treated within a certain time period, their ages, their symptoms, diagnoses, treatments and mortality rates.
+We can see this by displaying the attribute table that is associated with the feature.
+We begin to ASK QUESTIONS and look for patterns and relationships in the data.
+For example, we might wonder if there is a relationship between the occurrences of malaria and proximity to standing water.
+With a question in mind, we can begin to ANALYZE AND INTERPRET GEOSPATIAL DATA.
+We can filter the data to only display malaria cases.
+Then we can calculate how many instances of malaria occurred within a certain distance to a body of water.
+Armed with this information as evidence for our claim about this relationship, we are able to display the data for any intended audience, ARGUE FROM EVIDENCE, share our findings with stakeholders, receive feedback and REVISE our ARGUMENT as new evidence becomes available.
+At any given point along this geospatial inquiry, more QUESTIONS may arise, and we may need to ANALYZE AND INTERPRET additional GEOSPATIAL DATA in order to make an informed decision or better understand whatever we may be investigating.